-I spent a couple hours the other day at work tracking why the "Math" object was completely gone in Internet Explorer.
-The reason for that is that someone defined a function as object property and labeled it "Math".
+After spending hours tracking down why the "Math" object was completely gone in Internet Explorer in one of my projects, I found out that if someone defined a function as object property and labeled it "Math".
 Even though "Math" wasn't assigned, IE considered it global and wiped out the built-in "Math" object.

 var myObject = {